-With the latest strains of the Covid virus being seemingly less ferocious, global governments are implementing strategies and health measures to enable a reopening of a world that has been temporarily shuttered during a pandemic that has had an enormous impact on the lives of so many people.
+With the latest strains of the Covid virus being seemingly less ferocious, global governments are implementing strategies and health measures to enable a reopening of a world that hasbeen temporarily shuttered during a pandemic that has had an enormous impact on the lives of so many people.
 At last, we are beginning to return to normal, or at least the “new normal.”

-Alongside freedom, we are seeing the emergence of some of the long-term repercussions of the months of restrictions, isolation, and the consequences of an extended period with such a wide-scale reduction in access to vital health, welfare, and social services.
+Alongside freedom we are seeing the emergence of some of the long-term repercussions of the months of restrictions, isolation, and the consequences of an extended period with such a wide scale reduction in access to vital health, welfare, and social services.

 One area that is without a doubt heavily affected is mental health.
 Various studies show a rise in people of all ages, ethnicities and social classes reporting signs of anxiety, depression, substance abuse, and other psychological conditions and disorders.

 A demographic seemingly affected by a significant rise in the use of alcohol, are adults aged 50 plus.
 Numbers released by the UK charity, With You, estimate that four million of Britain’s older adults were binge drinking at least once a week during lockdown.
-More than half of over 50-year-olds were drinking at a level that could cause health problems, and almost a quarter was classed as high risk or possibly dependent.
+More than half of over 50-year-olds were drinking at a level that could cause health problems, and almost a quarter were classed as high risk or possibly dependent.

 People drink for a variety of reasons, to be social with friends, to improve their mood and relax, to cope with feelings of stress and anxiety, to manage pain – both physical and emotional, or simply because they enjoy it.
 The reasons behind someone’s alcohol consumption can have a huge impact on how they drink; how much they drink; how often they drink – and whether they can stop.